 Presidency of the Council

-- French Presidency logo (Photo: French EU Presidency)
+French Presidency logo (Photo: French EU Presidency)

-The Council is led by a presidency that is rotated between the EU member states every six months.
-The Presidency hosts the meetings of the European Council and arranges and chairs all the meetings of the Council and Council working groups.
+They arrange and chair all the meetings of the Council and Council working groups.
 This gives the country holding the Presidency significant control over how often the Council and Council bodies meet, the items they discuss and what happens during the meetings.

 Notes

-In the Convention on the Future of Europe, France and Germany proposed that the members of the European Council should appoint a President of the EU for five year terms, or else 2½ years, with the option of re-election.
-Denmark proposed a permanent EU Presidency which would rotate between small, medium, and large countries.
+In the Convention on the Future of Europe, France and Germany proposed that the members of the European Council should appoint a President of the EU for five-year terms, or else 2½ years, with the option of re-election.
+Denmark proposed a permanent EU Presidency, which would rotate between small, medium, and large countries.

+Most small EU countries rejected the concept of a permanent presidency because they think someone from the large countries will inevitably carry it out.
 All the large countries wanted a permanent EU President to increase the EU’s visibility on the international scene and the efficiency of the Council.

-The outcome of these discussions is that the Lisbon Treaty proposes creating the post of permanent President of the European Council.
-He shall be appointed by a superqualified majority for a renewable term of 2½ years.
 The presidency of the other Council formations shall be based upon equal rotation, decided on unanimously.
 Three countries cooperate on the presidency but each country will have the presidency of almost all councils during six months at a time.

 2006: Austria and Finland